The New York City Bar Association's Social Media Research Ethics Opinion

 INSTRUCTIONS: Read our article, "The New York City Bar Association's Social Media Research Ethics Opinion" and the New York City Bar Association's ethics opinion itself - then answer all of the questions below to earn one hours of participatory MCLE credit.

-State Bar of California, New York, Florida, Arizona, or West Virginia MCLE Certificates of Completion will be issued after the quiz materials on this page are completed by the Attorney and returned to Internet For Lawyers, along with your $20 (for one hour of MCLE credit) payment.
+State Bar of California or Arizona MCLE Certificates of Completion will be issued after the quiz materials on this page are completed by the Attorney and returned to Internet For Lawyers, along with your $20 (for one hour of MCLE credit) payment.

 ARIZONA: The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 This activity may qualify for 1 hour of "interactive" credit toward your annual CLE requirement for the State Bar of Arizona, when used in conjunction with materials available on this site to actively search the Internet for exam solutions.
 This includes ZERO hours of professional responsibility.